 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cycles in agriculture.
 Over the past several years, we have been able to build capital primarily through net income retained after patronage.
-Shareholders' equity at December 31, 2018 totaled \$161.1 million, compared with \$151.4 million at December 31, 2017 and \$142.2 million at December 31, 2016.
-The increase of \$9.7 million in shareholders' equity reflects net income and a decrease in accumulated other comprehensive loss, partially offset by net stock retirements and patronage refunds.
+Shareholders' equity at December 31, 2019 totaled \$169.7 million, compared with \$161.1 million at December 31, 2018 and \$151.4 million at December 31, 2017.
+The increase of \$8.6 million in shareholders' equity reflects net income and net stock issuances, partially offset by patronage refunds and an increase in accumulated other comprehensive loss.
 Our capital position is reflected in the following ratio comparisons.

-2018 2017 2016 İ Debt to shareholders' equity Shareholders' equity as a percent of net loans 4.35:1 19.97% 4.33:1 20.10% 4.75:1 18.58% Shareholders' equity as a percent of total assets 18.68% 18.76% 17.40%
+2019 2018 2017 Debt to shareholders' equity 4.55:1 4.35:1 4.33:1 Shareholders' equity as a percent of net loans 19.30% 19.97% 20.10% Shareholders' equity as a percent of total assets 18.03% 18.68% 18.76%

-Minimal changes were noted in these ratios from 2017 to 2018.
-Debt to shareholders' equity decreased and shareholders' equity as a percent of net loans and of total assets increased from 2016 to 2017 primarily due to strong earnings and decreased loan volume during 2017.
+Debt to shareholders' equity increased and shareholders' equity as a percent of net loans and of total assets decreased from 2018 primarily due to strong loan growth, lower earnings and higher patronage distributions year over year.